vojta-novak/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 It is possible to configure the cluster to use TLS or not.
 We recommend to enable TLS for production deployments.

 - `cluster.tls`: Do cluster gRPC over TLS

+## Sentry Options

+It is possible to configure backend and frontend error reporting with Sentry.

+In order to use Sentry to upload `console` and `oauth` frontend application sourcemaps, the following configuration is necessary.
+This configuration can only be passed as environment variables.

+- `SENTRY_ORG`: Name of your Sentry organization
+- `SENTRY_PROJECT`: Name of your Sentry project
+- `SENTRY_AUTH_TOKEN`: Authentication token that you can create using `sentry-cli` or within your Sentry web interface
+- `SENTRY_DSN`: DSN of your Sentry project
+- `WEBPACK_UPLOAD_SENTRY_SOURCEMAPS`: Flag indicating whether you want to upload sourcemaps